Hoddesdon Town F.C.: History

 Hoddesdon were relegated after finishing bottom of the table in 1949–50, but were promoted back to the Premier Division at the first attempt.
 They finished bottom of the table in 1958–59, 1959–60 and 1962–63, but were runners-up in 1964–65 and went on to win the league title in 1970–71, a season that also saw them win the Spartan League Cup and the Herts Charity Shield.
 The club were league runners-up in the next three seasons, retaining the League Cup and the Charity Shield in 1971–72.
 In 1974–75 they were the first-ever winners of the FA Vase, beating Epsom & Ewell in its inaugural final at Wembley Stadium.
 The club left the Spartan League to the Athenian League in 1977, but when the league was disbanded in 1984 they were refused entry to the Isthmian League as they did not have use of their Lowfield ground all year round, and instead joined the Premier Division of the South Midlands League.

 In 1985–86 Hoddesdon won the South Midlands League Challenge Trophy, retaining it the following season and winning it again in 1991–92.
 The club remained in the Premier Division until 1997 when the league merged with the Spartan League to form the Spartan South Midlands League, with Hoddesdon placed in the Premier Division North for a transitional season; a fifth-place finish in the league's first season saw them earn a place in the Premier Division the following season; the season also saw them win the Premier Division Plate.
 In 2004–05 Hoddesdon finished bottom of the Premier Division and were relegated to Division One.
 A third-place finish in 2012–13 saw them promoted back to the Premier Division.
+In 2016–17 they won the Premier Division Cup, defeating Wembley 1–0 in the final.

 At the end of the 2017–18 season, Hoddesdon were transferred to the Essex Senior League.
 They won the league's Len Cordell Memorial Plate in 2020–21, defeating Woodford Town 3–0 in the final.
+The club were transferred back to the Premier Division of the Spartan South Midlands League for the 2022–23 season.
+They finished second-from-bottom of the Premier Division and were relegated to Division One South of the Eastern Counties League.